Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

-\paragraph{Post-interaction interview} After finishing all three interactions with the robotic coach, a semi-structured interview was conducted with the participants, documenting their perceptions of the robot and the positive psychology exercises.
+After finishing all three interactions with the robotic coach (post-interaction interview), a semi-structured interview was conducted with the participants, documenting their perceptions of the robot and the positive psychology exercises.
 The interview structure can be seen in Appendix \ref{app:study2-interview}.